-- 6) Care must be taken when using electrical cords from one level to another.
+- 4) Stairs shall be installed between 30 degrees and 50 degrees from horizontal. - 5) Stair tread surfaces must be kept clear of tools, materials and debris to prevent persons from tripping when climbing the stairs. - 6) Care must be taken when using electrical cords from one level to another.
 Cords must not be placed across stair treads creating a tripping hazard.
 Cords should be secured to stair rail systems or balusters when they are placed in stairways. - 7) The riser height and tread depth must be kept uniform on each flight of stairs.
-Variations in riser height or tread depth must be less than 1⁄4 inch. - 8) Where doors open directly onto a stairway landing or platform, the landing or platform must allow at least 20 inches of clearance between the width of the door when open and the edge of the platform. - 9) All parts of a stairway must be free of protrusions such as nails, ends of wire rope, etc. - 10) Care must be taken to remove water, oil, snow, ice, etc. from stairs prior to use by workers to prevent slips and falls. - 11) Metal pan stair treads must be filled in with wood or solid material up to the top edge of each pan.
+Variations in riser height or tread depth must be less than 1⁄4 inch. - 8) Where doors open directly onto a stairway landing or platform, the landing or platform must allow at least 20 inches of clearance between the width of the door when open and the edge of the platform. - 9) All parts of a stairway must be free of protrusions such as nails, ends of wire rope, - 10) Care must be taken to remove water, oil, snow, ice, etc. from stairs prior to use by workers to prevent slips and falls. - 11)Metal pan stair treads must be filled in with wood or solid material up to the top edge of each pan.
 This includes pan stairs that are awaiting installation of tile over concrete where plywood can be used to fill to the top of the pan edge.